Category Archives: William Castle

 Rather than see this as a negative, this style works for me and adds a bit of humor to the film.

 Another positive is the way the film is gruesome in several parts.
 As a character descends the staircase from a stairlift, the image of the body is shrouded in dark shadows.
-When the dismembered head topples down the staircase, it is macabre and effective.
+When the dismembered head topples down the stairs, it is macabre and compelling.

 The justice of the peace death scene is also well done and will please horror fans with its hefty bloodletting.
 Surprisingly, only two murders occur.

-Success is largely due to the fantastic direction of William Castle, who carves a similar story to Psycho, but in a different way so that his film does not feel like a carbon copy.
+Success is primarily due to the fantastic direction of William Castle, who carved a similar story to Psycho (1960) but in a different way so that his film does not feel like a carbon copy.

 Strait-Jacket-1964